denysdovhan/wtfjs/README.md

 > The constants `0.2` and `0.3` in your program will also be approximations to their true values.
 It happens that the closest `double` to `0.2` is larger than the rational number `0.2` but that the closest `double` to `0.3` is smaller than the rational number `0.3`.
 The sum of `0.1` and `0.2` winds up being larger than the rational number `0.3` and hence disagreeing with the constant in your code.

-This problem is so known that even there is a website called [0.30000000000000004.com](http://0.30000000000000004.com/).
+This problem is so known that there is even a website called [0.30000000000000004.com](http://0.30000000000000004.com/).
 It occurs in every language that uses floating-point math, not just JavaScript.

 ## Patching numbers

-You can add own methods to wrapper objects like `Number` or `String`.
+You can add your own methods to wrapper objects like `Number` or `String`.

 ```js
 Number.prototype.isOne = function () {